xcat2/confluent-docs/docs/user_reference/ubuntudeploy.md

 <b>Troubleshooting Network config issues</b>

-Confluent server will setup up interface files in the `/etc/netplan` folder of the deployed node(s).
+Confluent server will set up interface files in the `/etc/netplan` folder of the deployed node(s).
 In some cases the `00-installer-config.yaml` is set up in addition to the `{interface}-confluentcfg.yaml` files that Confluent sets up when you deploy.
-Looking at the `00-installer-config.yaml` file, interfaces that are already defined by confluent will also be defined in the installer conflig file. see example below:
+Looking at the `00-installer-config.yaml` file, interfaces that are already defined by confluent will also be defined in the installer config file. see example below:

 ```
 root@n866:/etc/netplan# ls -l